 Ideally as you can see here you would want to start with fresh produce, I used 2 lbs. fresh green beans with ends cut off.
 This will give you the ideal texture and flavor.

-Vegetable broth or what is chicken broth used for?
-I mean the liquid is really up to you depending on the flavor profile you are looking for so choose which speaks to you in this case
+Vegetable broth or chicken broth is the liquid necessary, the type is really up to you depending on the flavor profile you are looking for so choose which speaks to you in this case

 • Shallots diced, or use yellow onion